lazygeb/CMPT276Team4/README.md

 2) Click on “choose file” under file input
 3) Navigate to the rom folder and open the maze.txt example file
 4) Dismiss the alert and press the start emulation button

+## **README Visualizer Step Controls**

+The visualizer has pause functionality, resume functionality and step forward functionality.
+All of this is indicated within the log as well.
+The step backwards functionality will be done for next release.

+To use the step controls, follow these instructions:

+1) While the emulator is running, click on the pause icon (two vertical bars)
+2) While the emulator is in the pause state, you may either press the resume icon (arrow to the right) or the step forward icon (the "+1" icon)

+The "-1" icon currently does nothing

 ## **README Assembler**